Accreditation programme for individual clerks

 I am undertaking one of the DfE supported Development Programmes for Clerks.
 Should I still do the Accreditation Programme?

-Hampshire Governor Services is one of 5 organisations providing a DfE supported Development Programme for clerks, as each organisation’s programme is different, it will be important to look at the individual programme.
-For more information about Hampshire’s DfE supported programme, please see The Professional Clerk website.
+Hampshire Governor Services is one of five organisations providing a DfE supported Development Programme for clerks, as each organisation's programme is different, it will be important to look at the individual programme.
 The important aspect of the Accreditation Programme is the opportunity for the clerks to demonstrate competence in their role and improve the practice and effectiveness of their board through putting together a portfolio of evidence.

 What are the outcomes?